Sundance Film Festival 1999 Identity Trailer Series

 “I was born with a hard eye,” he told The Hollywood Reporter in 2014.
 “The way I saw things, I would see what was wrong.
 I could see what could be better.
 I developed kind of a dark view of life, looking at my own country.” - New York Times on the passing of Robert Redford, September 16, 2025

 Everyone seems to want to influence the world, particularly these days.
 Robert Redford was one of few to do so in his own way and with exceptional gravitas.
-My extended stay with the world he created through the Sundance Film Festival was certainly one of the greatest influences on my life.
-I was fortunate to begin my intersection at the time in which the festival’s reputation would catapult from 0 to 60 in a flash, commencing just the year before Sex Lies and Videotape helped elevate Sundance to godlike status in the film world, yes the one spanning the entire globe.
+My extended stay within the world he created through the Sundance Film Festival was one of the greatest influences on my life.
+I was fortunate to begin my intersection at the time in which the festival’s reputation would catapult from 0 to 60 in a flash, commencing the year before Sex Lies and Videotape would elevate Sundance to mythic status in the film world, yes the one spanning the entire globe.
 For every Sex Dog / Reservoir Witch / Blaire Clerks project, or early Brad Pitt vehicle, there was, for me at least, a Gaspar Noe, Clair Denis, Corey McAbee, Rob Tregenza, Jon Jost, Shinya Tsukamoto or Vincent Gallo spectacle to be savored, filmmakers achieving a presence far on the fringes of the culture, where the most interesting material always lurked.
-I had full access to any and all screenings, but my faves were generally the ones with plenty of available seats.
+I was one of incredibly few who had full access to any and all screenings, but my favorites were typically the ones with plenty of seats available.
 Through Sundance I became a “film snob,” or as I like to refer to it, a cinephile.

 That’s me on the far left, Shinya Tsukamoto second from right, and Hiroki Miyano my incredible DP for the trailer series on the far right, reveling at a Sundance Festival Party.